AWARDS & HONORS

 Nautilus Book Award Winner

 The Concussion Crisis has won a 2012 Nautilus Silver Award, in the category of Conscious Media, Journalism, and Investigative Reporting.
 The Nautilus Awards “recognize books that promote spiritual growth, conscious living, and positive social change as they stimulate the imagination and inspire the reader to new possibilities for a better life and a better world.”
 For the category honoring The Concussion Crisis, the judging committee cited “intelligent, thoughtful reporting on current or newsworthy events,” as well as “distinguished literary and heartfelt contributions to positive social change.”
-Past winners of Nautilus Book Awards include the Dalai Lama, Desmond Tutu, Barbara Kingsolver, Naomi Wolf, and Dr. Mehmet Oz.
+Past winners of Nautilus Book Awards include the Dalai Lama, Desmond Tutu, Barbara Kingsolver, and Dr. Mehmet Oz.

 Visit the Nautilus Book Awards website